Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Experiments

-CIFAR10 images were also rescaled to the range $[0,1]$ and normalized using the mean and standard deviation of the training data set and augmentation methods were applied during training.
-For CIFAR10 data set, Resnet 9 \cite{he2016deep} network architecture was used with a CELU activation function for all layers.
-The lambda value was chosen in a similar to how it was chosen for the MNIST data set.
-Details of the training hyperparameters are given in our Supplementary Materials section.
-The model was trained using the proposed loss function (See Eq. \ref{eq:model_loss}) and the generated unlabeled data set.
-The training and results comparison were conducted similar to the MNIST experiments.
-Table \ref{tab:cifar} shows the results obtained using Input Gradient Regularization \cite{ross2017improving}, Jacobian Regularization \cite{Jakubovitz2018improving} and the method proposed in this paper.
-The $\hat{\rho}_{adv}$ values achieved for the proposed algorithm and when combined with adversarial training are larger compared to models trained with no defense.
-Regularization methods and adversarial training also show larger $\hat{\rho}_{adv}$ values.
-The test accuracies achieved were slightly lower using our training framework.
-We believe the prediction accuracies are compromised over achieving a smooth SoftMax surface outside the support of the data distribution in the high dimensional input data space.
+CIFAR10 images were also rescaled to the range $[0,1]$ and z-score standardized using the mean and standard deviation of the training dataset and augmentation methods were applied during training.
+For CIFAR10 dataset, ResNet 9 \cite{he2016deep} network architecture was used with a CELU activation function for all layers.
+The lambda value was chosen similarly as for the MNIST dataset.
+Details of the training hyperparameters are given in Appendix B of our Supplementary Materials.
+Five models were trained using the proposed loss function (Eq. \ref{eq:model_loss}), the labeled dataset and the generated unlabeled dataset.
+Training and comparison of the results were conducted similar to the MNIST experiments.
+Table \ref{tab:cifar} shows the results obtained using Jacobian Regularization \cite{Jakubovitz2018improving}, Input Gradient Regularization \cite{ross2018improving}, TRADES \cite{zhang2019theoretically} and the naive regularizer with unlabeled data.
+The $\hat{\rho}_{adv}$ values achieved for the naive regularizer and unlabeled data and when combined with adversarial training are larger compared to models trained with no defense, adversarial training, Input Gradient Regularization \cite{ross2018improving} and TRADES \cite{zhang2019theoretically}.
+Jacobian regularization and Jacobian Regularization with adversarial training show larger $\hat{\rho}_{adv}$ values.
+The test accuracy achieved was slightly lower using our training framework.
+We believe the test accuracy is compromised over achieving a smooth SoftMax surface outside the support of the data distribution in the high dimensional input data space.
+Also shown is the average robust accuracy of the trained DL models against FGSM and PGD attacks for epsilon value 15.
+We put '-' in the table if we could not find these measurements for those methods which we have taken from literature.

-\textbf{Imagenette Data Set}: Imagenette is a subset of the well-known ImageNet ILSVRC 2012 data set \cite{russakovsky2015imagenet} with 10 easily classified classes.
-Images were rescaled to the range $[0,1]$ and normalized using the mean and standard deviation of images in the training data set.
-The XResnet 18 \cite{he2019bag} network architecture was used to train a model to classify Imagenette data set with MISH activation function.
-Details of the training hyperparameters are given in our Supplementary Materials section.
+\textbf{Imagenette Dataset}: Imagenette is a subset of the well-known ImageNet ILSVRC 2012 dataset \cite{russakovsky2015imagenet} with 10 easily classified classes.
+Images were rescaled to the range $[0,1]$ and z-score standardized using the mean and standard deviation of images in the training dataset.
+The XResNet 18 \cite{he2019bag} network architecture was used to train a model to classify Imagenette dataset with MISH activation function.
+Details of the training hyperparameters are given in Appendix B of our Supplementary Materials.